Sarrk/myogame/README.md

 Test ADC on myoware

-Add DMA to get ADC even faster
+<strike>Add DMA to get ADC even faster</strike>
+>tag already runs satisfactorily at 50Hz, DMA may be interesting for reducing power consumption but is beyond the scope of this project ;)

 Can/should we oversample and rudimentally process that to send packets with more information?
 Or send larger packets with oversampled frames?
+>implemented oversampling/averaging @ 3 samples, tested working on the tag at 90Hz for an average of 30Hz

 ## Python
 ML/Process datastreams from tags